adaltas/node-each/readme.md

     iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.

+The return object is an instance of `EventEmitter`.
+The following events are send:

--   `iterator_callback`
+-   `data`
-    The third argument is a callback function function called for each iterated element.
+    Called for each iterated element.
 The number of arguments depends on the subject type.
+    The first argument is a function to call at the end of your callback.
+It may be called with an error instance to trigger the `error` event.
-For an object, the first argument will be the key, the second argument the key associated value and the third argument the `next` callback used to notifiy the end of the callback.
+    For objects, the second and third arguments are the key and value of each elements.
+For anything else, the second and thirds argument are the value and the index (starting at 0) of each elements.
+-   `error`
+    Called only if an error occured.
+The iteration will be stoped on error.

--   `end_callback`
+-   `end`
-    The fourth argument is optional and is a callback called when the iteration isfinished.
+    Called only if no error occured once all the data has been handled.

 If no `end_callback` is provided, the `iterator_callback` will be called one more time with the `next` argument set to null.